Why I became a videomaker

 First paid projects

-Soon, my first paid projects came along, and over time I realized that documentary work suited me the most.
-This naturally led me to filming live events and reports — conferences, cultural events, and more.
+Soon, a job opportunity for the Karlovy Vary International Film Festival & my first paid video projects came along.
+Over time I realized that documentary work suited me the most.
+This naturally led me to filming live events — conferences, cultural events, and more.

 It makes sense to me to capture real moments, places, and stories — things that hold value not only today, but also in the future.